ChrisBeeley/notebook/content/docs/analyst-skills/competency-frameworks.md

 ## The digital, data, and technology profession capability framework

-This framework is [reviewed elsewhere in this notebook]({{< ref "service-standards.md" >}}) from the perspective of the synergy of the roles within it with the data science family
+This framework is [reviewed elsewhere in this notebook]({{< ref "service-standards.md" >}}) from the perspective of the synergy of the roles within it with the data science family.